 Before anybody assumes that automation means widespread job replacement, take a moment and breathe.
 While it may mean the automation of some of the most simple tasks (think accounts payable and receivable,) accounting is still a very human industry.
 It’s hard to teach a machine how to analyze a report.
 It’s hard to teach a machine to look at data and interpret that in a meaningful way.
 Humans are always going to be needed.

-Preparing for Accounting Changes in 2021
+Preparing for Accounting Changes

 Obviously, there are industries that were hit hard and no amount of “readjusting” would have spared them.
 Restaurants and the hospitality industry were decimated, and “staying flexible” wouldn’t have done a lot in the wake of widespread stay-at-home orders.